gitKrystan/2025-emberfest/slides.md

 layout: two-cols
 ---

-# About Your Captain for This Mission
+# Your Captain for This Mission

 <div class="callout-solid mr-4 bg-lcars-magenta">